GEO FAQ: Complete Guide to AI Search Optimization | RankWeave

 What Are the Five Pillars of GEO?

-Effective GEO requires a systematic approach across five interconnected areas:
+Effective GEO requires a systematic approach across five interconnected areas, forming the foundation of ai search optimization techniques:

 Pillar 1: AI Visibility Audit